Power of deposition

 Sale of the lease by the tenant

-A sale of his leasehold estate by the tenant is also possible.
+A tenant can also sell his leasehold estate.
 The disposition of a lease is usually called an ‘assignment.’

-Since the assignment of a lease is the conveyance or transfer of a legal estate it should be made by deed.
-This rule applies even to leases for not more than three years, because s.
-54(2) provides an exception only for the original grant of such leases and does not apply to assignments.
+Since the assignment of a lease is the conveyance or transfer of a legal estate it must be made by deed.

-However, a defective assignment will be regarded in equity as a contract to assign, provided that it satisfies the formalities for a contract relating to land.
-Where such a contract arises, either party may then apply for an order for specific performance in order to effect a full legal assignment.
-Meanwhile of course, equity ‘regards as done that which ought to be done,’ and will regard the transaction as an equitable assignment.
+However, a defective assignment will be regarded in equity as a contract to assign, provided it satisfies the formalities for a contract relating to land.
+Where such a contract arises, either party may then apply for an order for specific performance to effect a full legal assignment.

 Assignment by operation of law

-An exception to the requirement for a deed arises in cases in which the assignment takes effect due to operation of law.
-This can be important in cases in which a tenant purports to grant a sublease of the property but grants a term which is equivalent or greater than, the unexpired portion of his own lease.
+An exception to the requirement for a deed arises where the assignment takes effect due to operation of law.
+This can be important in cases where a tenant purports to grant a sublease of the property but grants a term which is equivalent or greater than, the unexpired portion of his own lease.

 If the purported sublease is for not more than three years it will probably have been made orally or in writing.
 If the effect of the agreement is to transfer the whole remaining term of the head lease to the ‘sublessee’ the result appears to be a valid legal assignment without the use of a deed.
-Lord Greene MR seems to have accepted this reasoning in the case of Milmo v Carreras KB 306 at p.
-312, on the ground that such as assignment arose by operation of a rule of law and this approach has more recently been followed in Parc (Battersea) Ltd v Hutchinson 2 EGLR 33.
+Lord Greene MR appears to accept this reasoning in Milmo v Carreras , on the ground that such as assignment arose by operation of a rule of law and this approach has more recently been followed in Parc (Battersea) Ltd v Hutchinson .